-After your visit of the museum you will board once more your vehicle and drive nearby to see another Athenian monument, the Synagogue of Athens which was built in 1904 and still being used during important Holidays.
-Right across the street is the newer and larger Beth Shalom Sephardic synagogue that was built in 1935 and then was renovated in the 70’s, and its the one that is mainly being used today.
+After your visit to the museum, you will board once more your vehicle and drive nearby to see another Athenian monument, the Synagogue of Athens which was built in 1904 and is still being used during important Holidays.
+Right across the street is the newer and larger Beth Shalom Sephardic synagogue that was built in 1935 and then was renovated in the 70s, and it's the one that is mainly being used today.
 Its exterior is in white marble with neoclassical elements while the spacious interior bears not much resemblance to the Greek tradition regarding synagogue design.

 P.S.- This Athens Jewish Heritage Tour is available all year round.